simh/simh/README.md

 ON Traps can specify any status value from the following list: NXM, UNATT, IOERR, CSUM, FMT, NOATT, OPENERR, MEM, ARG, STEP, UNK, RO, INCOMP, STOP, TTIERR, TTOERR, EOF, REL, NOPARAM, ALATT, TIMER, SIGERR, TTYERR, SUB, NOFNC, UDIS, NORO, INVSW, MISVAL, 2FARG, 2MARG, NXDEV, NXUN, NXREG, NXPAR, NEST, IERR, MTRLNT, LOST, TTMO, STALL, AFAIL.
 These values can be indicated by name or by their internal numeric value (not recommended).

-Interactions with ASSERT command and “DO –e”:
+Interactions with ASSERT command and ï¿½DO ï¿½eï¿½:
-DO –e		is equivalent to SET ON, which by itself it equivalent to “SET ON; ON ERROR RETURN”.
+DO ï¿½e		is equivalent to SET ON, which by itself it equivalent to ï¿½SET ON; ON ERROR RETURNï¿½.
 ASSERT		failure have several different actions:
        If error trapping is not enabled then AFAIL causes exit from the current do command file.
-       If error trapping is enabled and an explicit “ON AFAIL” action is defined, then the specified action is performed.
+       If error trapping is enabled and an explicit ï¿½ON AFAILï¿½ action is defined, then the specified action is performed.
-       If error trapping is enabled and no “ON AFAIL” action is defined, then an AFAIL causes exit from the current do command file.
+       If error trapping is enabled and no ï¿½ON AFAILï¿½ action is defined, then an AFAIL causes exit from the current do command file.

 Other related changes/extensions:
-• The “!” command (execute a command on the local OS), now returns the command’s exit status as the status from the “!” command.
+ï¿½ The ï¿½!ï¿½ command (execute a command on the local OS), now returns the commandï¿½s exit status as the status from the ï¿½!ï¿½ command.
 This allows ON conditions to handle error status responses from OS commands and act as desired.

 #### Help